- What does Charitocracy mean?

 - you actively change your vote to something else.

-How many times can the same charity win?Once per year, though with almost a million eligible 501(c)(3) non-profits out there, we anticipate repeat winners will be rare!
+How many times can the same charity win?Once per year, though with over a million eligible 501(c)(3) non-profits out there, we anticipate repeat winners will be rare!
 When a cause wins, all votes for it are reset and immediately available for donors to vote elsewhere.
 Votes cannot again be cast for the winning cause until 11 months later, effectively permitting at most annual wins for any given cause.

 What happens in the event of a tie?In the unlikely event that two or more causes receive the same highest number of votes, first we'll use the number of voters contributing partial votes as a tie-breaker, and if they're still tied, we'll consider the number of Likes.
 Failing all that if there's still a tie, then whichever cause was nominated first will win.
 (It's impossible for there to be a tie on that final criterion!)